jkrshw/jessek-blog/content/Posts/simple-victories.md

 	July 26
 	Celebrated 2 years with Rachel by moving house.
 Successfully drove in London.

 What better way to celebrate spending 2 years with someone than to move house.
 This was an incredibly stressful day.
-Foolishly only booking the zip car van for 2 hours meant we were rushing the whole time, and when you rush everything that could go wrong does go wrong!
+Foolishly only booking the zipcar van for 2 hours meant we were rushing the whole time, and when you rush everything that could go wrong does go wrong!
 We made it in the end, returning the van only 5 minutes late.
-We would have a make up annivessary dinner on a Thames boat cruise later that week.
+We would have a make up anniversary dinner on a Thames boat cruise later that week.

 	August 14
 	Implemented dynamic text replacement tag.
 Received a "Nice work" from dubious coworker